alphagov/govuk-prototype-kit/docs/documentation/get-started/mac-installation-guide/before-you-install.md

 You need to use an application called Terminal which comes preinstalled on your computer.

-The quickest way to find it is to select the magnifying glass icon in the top right your screen to open Spotlight search and type 'terminal'.
+The quickest way to find it is to select the magnifying glass icon in the top right of your screen to open Spotlight search and type 'terminal'.

-Alternatively, go to your Applications folder and open a folder called Utilities, and select Terminal from the list of applications.
+Alternatively, go to your Applications folder and open Utilities.
+Select Terminal from the list of applications.

-This guide will ask you to enter some commands into Terminal, for example, `Here is an example command`.
-When it does, you will need to type or paste the command into Terminal and press enter.
+This guide will give you some commands to enter into Terminal, like this.

+`Here is an example command`

+When it does, either type or paste the command into Terminal and press enter.

 ## Node.js